 As it is a nascent idea, the journey can go at a snail’s pace as it needs affirmation by clinicians, patients, researchers, and industry worldwide.
 In addition, this calls for future studies and funding to be escalated to explore the consequences of change in terminology.
 Unless we all converge to bring a consensus regarding this as well as improving the overall disease outcomes, a mere change in terminology may still not be sufficient.
 Joint efforts are needed on everyone's part to increase disease awareness, reduce its global burden, and provide effective diagnostic and therapeutic modalities.

-ACKNOWLEDGEMENTS

-We acknowledge the contribution of Sayyeda Reza (sayyeda.reza@aku.edu) as a reviewer and English language editor for this manuscript.

 REFERENCES